-Published by Jason Zimmermann, Video Editor • One year ago
+Published by Jason Zimmermann, Video Editor • 2 years ago

 When I was in college studying video, I always pictured myself ending up on a film set helping to tell a story of a hero and their journey—their lines made up, their actions predetermined, and their emotions conveyed with music.
 Yet, somehow, I’ve found myself telling the stories of those whose journeys are not made up, whose actions have real-world consequences, and whose passions help save lives.